 I’m not a doctor.
 I’m not an expert.
 I’m not particularly smart.

-But some people say that the way I write things helps them understand ideas and make sense of their personal relationships in ways they previously had not.
+But some people say that the way I say things or write things helps them understand ideas and make sense of their personal relationships in ways they previously had not.

 The things that destroy our relationships work like cancer.
 Like people who used to smoke a pack a day or work with asbestos on construction sites with little to no understanding of the dangers, I think most people want their romantic relationships and marriages to be happy and last forever, but end up getting sick from things they didn’t recognize as deadly.
 Some people come back from that.
 For others, by the time they detect the problem, it’s already too late.